-This audio essay threads recordings from synthetic voices, queer artists and critical theorists to articulate the concept of The Slip.
+This audio essay threads recordings from queer theorists and artists, with synthetic voices to articulate the concept of The Slip.
 The Slip was concieved as an attempt to communicate a sensation of suspension; it is the fabrication of an interstice between binaries.
-The dialogue within this work reverberates an inner monologue that is peformed by synthetic voices.
+The dialogue within this work is presented an inner monologu, which is peformed by synthetic voices.
 This research aims to consider the alliance that synthesised voices share with notions of transformation, ambiguity, aural presentation, and the construction of normativity: the intention behind the use of synthetic voices is to play with ideas of realness, performance, (dis)embodied voice and speech as an awkward instrument for non-binary self-expression.

 A DIALOGUE OF TWO / THE SLIP

 I have been thinking; I sound like a woman but I am not

 Your voice; it is something that was constructed,

 without your consent, is that what you mean?

 I guess so.
 I feel like between the speaking self, and